parallax/crossroads-url/README.md

 For a more traditional site, you don't need to worry about cleaning up after yourself.
 However, with SPA sites, you have to worry about detaching events and whatnot.
 This router provides a method to do this.
 Unfortunately, this is only supported within the controller usage, not the `on` and `fallback` methods.

-If you define a controller and it has an `unload` method, it'll be triggered when you move away from the route.
+If you define a controller and it has an `unload` method, it'll be triggered when you move away from the route and then trigger the `Router#run` method again.
+This router does not watch the URL itself, like some other routers (like Backbones).
+You have to manually trigger `Router#run` every time you want it to check the URL and run the route.

 ### Example